Package 'NPCDTools'

 terminal.class

-Terminal classification
+Terminal classification of examinees

 modified.Q